 The service composition correctness check reduces to discharging similar boolean implications, as we have shown in our recent work [6].
 Therefore, automating the strongest postcondition calculation of services is central to the applicability of our analysis method.

-For a more thorough description of the REMES language, we refer the reader to [6, 22].
+For a more thorough description of the REMES language, we refer the reader to our previous work [6, 23].

 2.2 Priced Timed Automata